BrownNo28/ISM/README.md

 ![](image/memo3.png)
 ### 2-3.
 Obtain the theoretical results for the selected molecule (Close the plot window to proceed to the next process).
 ![](image/memo4.png)
 ### 2-4-1.
-If there is no observational data, the program terminate.
+If there is no observational data, the program chooses to terminate.
 ![](image/memo5.png)
 ### 2-4-2.
 If observational data is available, enter the path to the data.(An example observational dataset for TOPSEGI is located at `../input/observational_data`.)
 ![](image/memo6.png)